SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-really-republicans.md

 <img src="{{ site.baseurl }}/images/2021-07-12-really-republicans-mtg-jewish-space-lasers-patch.jpg" width="400" height="402" alt="Jewish space laser shoulder patch: Goyim squad" title="Jewish space laser shoulder patch: Goyim squad" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 First up is Stooge #1: apparent lunatic [Representative Marjorie Taylor Greene](https://en.wikipedia.org/wiki/Marjorie_Taylor_Greene).
-She's&hellip; special: <sup id="fn1a">[[1]](#fn1)</sup>
+She's&hellip; special <sup id="fn1a">[[1]](#fn1)</sup>:

 - She buys into the far-right conspiracy theory [QAnon](https://en.wikipedia.org/wiki/QAnon), i.e., that Democrats are Satanists and cannibals running a child sex slavery ring.
 - She thinks Muslims should not be allowed in political office.
-- The mass shootings of recent years were staged.
+- She's convinced the mass shootings of recent years were staged.
-- "Zionist supremacists" are engineering Muslim migrations to drive whites to extinction.
+- She talks about "Zionist supremacists" engineering Muslim migrations to drive whites to extinction.
-- Democratic officials should be executed.
+- She's said Democratic officials should be _executed._

-One of her more recently uncovered sins against rationality is: the California wildfires were deliberatey started by PG&amp;E in conjuction with the Rothschild family using _secret Jewish space lasers_ to clear a path for high-speed rail.
+One of her more recently uncovered sins against rationality is: the California wildfires were, in her peculiar opinion, deliberatey started by PG&amp;E in conjuction with the Rothschild family using _secret Jewish space lasers_ to clear a path for high-speed rail.
 Amusingly, [DissentPins will sell you a shoulder patch for the Secret Jewish Space Laser Corps](https://dissentpins.com/products/secret-jewish-space-laser-corps-goyim-squad-patch), because since it's no longer secret you might as well flaunt it.
 I thought it was a nice touch that they have a Goyim Squad so guys like me (_goys_ like me?) can help out on on Shabbat.